sreea42c1/Crop-Yield-Prediction/README.md

 🛠️ Technologies Used:Python,Pandas,NumPy,Scikit-learn,Flask (for deployment),Jupyter Notebook

-✅ Conclusion

-This project demonstrates an end-to-end machine learning workflow, including data preprocessing, model training, evaluation, and deployment.
+✅ Conclusion:This project demonstrates an end-to-end machine learning workflow, including data preprocessing, model training, evaluation, and deployment.
 It highlights strong ML fundamentals, effective data handling, and a clear focus on explainable predictions aligned with real-world agricultural applications.